You are currently viewing Learn how prebiotics can help you to detox!

 .

-• Jerusalem Artichoke has been found to increase good bacteria in the colon according to https://pubmed.ncbi.nlm.nih.gov/ to prevent certain metabolic disorders, and strengthen your immune system.
-It also has high potassium that will help muscle function and the nervous system.
+• Jerusalem Artichoke has been found to increase good bacteria in the colon according to https://pubmed.ncbi.nlm.nih.gov/ to prevent certain metabolic disorders and strengthen your immune system.
+It also has high potassium which will help muscle function and the nervous system.

 .